Gruner AG

-Gruner AG, with headquarters in Basel, is a Swiss engineering services company.
-It has 21 subsidiaries at 33 sites in Switzerland, Europe and International.
-The business activities include project development, general planning and consultancy tasks in building construction and infrastructure development, safety consulting, renovation, project management and controlling.
-The Gruner Group has over 1000 employees from over 50 different professions.
+Gruner AG, with headquarters in Basel, is a Swiss engineering services company for private and public clients.
+In the Building Construction, Infrastructure and Energy business areas, Gruner advises and supports clients from strategic planning and commissioning through to the management of buildings building construction and infrastructure.
+With around 1100 employees from 49 nations, Gruner is represented at over 30 sites in Switzerland, Europe and internationally.

 History

 It was founded in 1862 by Carl Heinrich Gruner in Basel with a focus on water supply.
 He specialized in setting up gas stations and urban water utilities.
 The era of hydraulic engineering was started by Henry Eduard Gruner under the name of "Ingenieurbüro Dr. Gruner" in 1898.
 The next 40 years, the company was almost exclusively involved in the field of hydraulic engineering, hydropower plants and high dams worldwide.
 In the 1930s, his son, Edward Gruner drafted the idea of the Gotthard Base Tunnel, which he published in 1947 in his essay titled "Journey through the Gotthard Base Tunnel."
 George Gruner, the grandson of the founder, joined the office in 1938.
 This marked the onset of civil engineering activities in construction works.
 In 1942 was the foundation of Ingenieurbüro Dr. HE Gruner + Sohn (Engineering Office).
 In 1948, the company was renamed to Gebrüder Gruner, following the death of their father, Henry.
 This was followed by civil engineering work.
 In 1950, transportation planning was included as a new business area.
 In 1970, the company was restructured into a corporation (Gruner AG).
 In 1974 was the establishment of the subsidiary, Gruneko AG, which focused on energy economics and covered the areas of facilities engineering and energy installations.